NVIDIA/NVPLSamples/nvpl_scalapack/README.md

  * [MPICH-4.x](https://www.mpich.org/downloads/)
  * And any [MPICH ABI compatible distributions](https://www.mpich.org/abi/).

-**NOTE:**  Application using NVHPC-23.9 compilers together with NVPL ScaLAPACK should use the `nvhpc-hpcx-cuda12` modules from the [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk).
+**NOTE:**  Application using NVHPC compilers together with NVPL ScaLAPACK should use the `nvhpc-hpcx-cuda12` modules from the [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk).
 These communication libraries currently provide better performance even when CUDA-12 is not used by the application.